The Best Engagement Flowers For Marriage Proposals

 Colors to include:

 - Blush pink – Soft, romantic, and universally flattering.
-It symbolizes grace and admiration, which feels just right for this stage in your relationship.
+Pink symbolizes grace and admiration.

 Colors to avoid:

 - Deep purple – This one leans too heavy into sad times.
-It’s often tied to mourning or mystery, which doesn’t feel like the right message for a celebration.
+It’s often tied to mourning or mystery, which is not the right message for a proposal.

 If you're stuck between options, we always suggest focusing on how the flowers make you feel.
-Think less about matching a color scheme and more about what kind of energy you want to bring into your engagement.
+Think less about matching a color scheme and more about what kind of energy you want to bring into your engagement proposal.